Intellicheck (NYSE:IDN) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Intellicheck (NYSE:IDN – Free Report) in a research report sent to investors on Thursday.
+StockNews.com initiated coverage on shares of Intellicheck (NYSE:IDN – Free Report) in a research note released on Friday.
 The brokerage issued a hold rating on the stock.

+Separately, HC Wainwright upped their price objective on shares of Intellicheck from $4.00 to $5.00 and gave the stock a buy rating in a research report on Friday, August 11th.

-Intellicheck (NYSE:IDN – Get Free Report) last posted its earnings results on Thursday, August 10th.
+Intellicheck (NYSE:IDN – Get Free Report) last posted its quarterly earnings results on Thursday, August 10th.
 The company reported ($0.04) EPS for the quarter, beating the consensus estimate of ($0.05) by $0.01.
-Intellicheck had a negative return on equity of 18.54% and a negative net margin of 19.27%.
-The company had revenue of $4.72 million for the quarter, compared to the consensus estimate of $4.37 million.
-As a group, equities research analysts predict that Intellicheck will post -0.12 earnings per share for the current fiscal year.
+Intellicheck had a negative net margin of 19.27% and a negative return on equity of 18.77%.
+The company had revenue of $4.72 million for the quarter, compared to analyst estimates of $4.37 million.
+Analysts anticipate that Intellicheck will post -0.09 EPS for the current fiscal year.

 Intellicheck Company Profile